 <road from Almaty to Bishkek in non-blizzardy conditions>

-Somewhere in between arriving through customs and getting my baggage, I had decided to skip Osh and go into Bishkek and enjoy my last few days in Kyrgyzstan.
+Somewhere in between arriving through customs and getting my baggage, I had decided to skip Osh and go into Bishkek and enjoy my last few days relaxing and not backpacking in and around Kyrgyzstan.
 I had five days to play around before boarding a plane to Istanbul and I really wasn’t too fussed about Osh.
 In fact, I straight up didn’t want to go.
 I also read that a blizzard was hitting the city.

 Three hours later, we took off and Osh awaited us.

 We landed, the sun was out, and the snow was still on the ground.
 I quickly realized that a blizzard in Osh is much different than the blizzard I had recently experienced in Almaty (Osh doesn’t get much snow).
 I scoped out the taxi driver scene to see which guy wasn’t harassing me and which one looked the oldest (many of the young taxi drivers are in gangs in Central Asia and this is where I encountered many issues).
 Luckily, I found a nice man who had also planned to take me back to the airport the next night to catch my flight back to Bishkek.
 I had his business card and all seemed to go well.[irp posts=”9158″ name=”Issyk-Ata: A Soviet Sanatorium in Kyrgyzstan”]